jparkington/SquiRtL/README.md

 1. **Environment Setup:** Use a Game Boy emulator to run the game and interact with it using a reinforcement learning framework.
 2. **State Representation:** Represent the game state using visual inputs and encode necessary game state information (e.g., current location, health points).
 3. **Reward Function:** Design a reward function that encourages exploration and game progression (e.g., reaching new areas, winning battles).
-4. **PPO Implementation:** Implement the PPO algorithm to train the AI, leveraging libraries such as OpenAI’s Gym and TensorFlow.
+4. **PPO Implementation:** Implement the PPO algorithm to train the AI, leveraging libraries such as TensorFlow.
 5. **Training and Evaluation:** Train the AI on multiple parallel game instances and evaluate its performance.

 **Research Reference:**